 Not our favorites, but worthy of honorable mentions and certainly better than Pedigree, Purina, Eukanuba, Pro-Plan, etc.:

 • We used Royal Canin for some time when we first started breeding, however, the more I learned about canine nutrition, the more I realized it was not the food for me.
-Love the high levels of glucosamine and chondroitin and general quality of their ingredients, but wish they had a corn free formula.
+Love the high levels of glucosamine and chondroitin and general quality of their ingredients, but wish they had a corn free and wheat free formula.
 And especially important to note- if you will use it on a LARGE BREED PUPPY, you must watch the protein levels and choose a formula with lower levels.

 • Canidae (again, wish it was not just an “all life stages” formula, but respect the quality of the ingredients).